Effective Use of Limited Resources

 Redesign

-If disposable is to continue with various constraints such as hygiene, it is necessary not only to change the materials, but also to consider the sustainability of alternative materials.
+If disposable items must be used due to various constraints such as hygiene, it is necessary not only to change the materials, but also to consider the sustainability of alternative materials.
 The JAL Group aims to switch to products that do not use any raw materials derived from petrochemical processes, and to materials that make effective use of resources.
 The JAL Group calls this "Redesign".
-Based on our "alternative material solutionsPDF", we are "Redesigning" various items based on the "Alternative Materials Solution" and converting to materials that do not use new petroleum-derived materials.
+Based on our "alternative material solutions[435 KB : PDF]Open link in a new window", we are "Redesigning" various items and converting to sustainable materials that do not use new petroleum-derived materials; certified paper, 100% raw materials derived from certified agricultural crops scheduled for disposal, and 100% recycled plastic.

-certified paper appetizer containers, lids and tray mat
+certified paper tableware; containers, lids and tray mat

 100% recycled plastic bowl lid